fricklerhandwerk/smbc/source/comics/captcha-4.md

 Except that we still have to do CAPTCHA.

 Select all squares containing the supreme authority who must always be obeyed:

+(Finally, one of these has a happy ending.)